ngaw-dev/git-commit-message/README.md

 ### For AI Features
 - Ollama installed and running
-- At least one Llama model pulled
+- At least one AI model pulled
-- Sufficient RAM for model (1B model ~2GB, 3B model ~6GB)
+- Sufficient RAM for model (varies by model size)

 ## License